luizgmneto/extended/docs/Readme.txt

 ExtCopy may use imagemagick and magickwand development libraries.

-Use Fortes Report version 3.24
+Use Fortes Report version 3.24 from www.lazarus-components.org